 Communications and Media Relations Coordinator

 American Chemical Society Sponsors Illustrated Poem Contest

-All illustrated poem contest entries are due by Friday, Oct.
-14. A panel of judges representing Valdosta State University’s Department of Chemistry and the American Chemical Society will evaluate the entries for their relevance to and incorporation of the theme, word choice and imagery, colorful artwork, adherence to poem style, originality and creativity, and overall presentation.
+All illustrated poem contest entries are due by Thursday, Nov.
+1. A panel of judges representing Valdosta State University’s Department of Chemistry and the American Chemical Society will evaluate the entries for their artistic merit, message, originality and creativity, and neatness.
 A $50 cash prize will be awarded to the first place winner in each of four categories — kindergarten through second grade, third through fifth grade, sixth through eighth grade, and ninth through 12th grade.

 Please visit http://sowega.sites.acs.org/ for complete contest rules and an entry form.